DaedalicEntertainment/qt-coding-conventions/README.md

                        const QPixmap& bar,
                        int number);

+3.5. _Do not provide function implementations in header files._

 ## 4. Constructors

 4.1.
 For each constructor (other than the copy constructor), check if you should make the constructor `explicit` in order to minimize wrong use of the constructor.
 Basically, each constructor that may take only one argument should be marked `explicit` unless the whole point of the constructor is to allow implicit casting.

 4.2. _Either initialize all fields of a C++ class in the header, or all of them in the initialization list._

+4.3. _Always begin initialization lists in the first line after the constructor signature._

+      // Wrong
+      AboutDialog::AboutDialog(QWidget* parent) : QDialog(parent), ui(new Ui::AboutDialog)

+      // Right
+      AboutDialog::AboutDialog(QWidget* parent)
+      : QDialog(parent),
+        ui(new Ui::AboutDialog)

 ## 5. Variables

 5.1.
 Variable names start with a lower-case letter.
-Each consecutive word in a variable name starts with an upper-case letter.
+Each consecutive word in a variable name starts with an upper-case letter. _Field names start with an underscore before the first lower-case latter.
+This way, we can ensure the same public API as Qt (see 3.3)._

 5.2.
 Declare each variable on a separate line.